Trillion-dollar coin: Emergence of the concept

 The idea for the Treasury Department to mint a coin and send it to the Federal Reserve to pay off the debt was first popularized by Populist Party presidential candidate Bo Gritz in 1992.
 As a standard part of his stump speeches, he would hold up a five-inch example coin.
 The specific concept was first introduced by Carlos Mucha, a lawyer who commented under the name "beowulf" on various blogs.
 "Beowulf" outlined the idea in a series of comments on Warren Mosler's blog in May 2010, noting that "Congress has already delegated to Tsy [Treasury] all the seigniorage power authority it needs to mint a $1 trillion coin".
 Beowulf also drew attention to the concept on the blog of economist Brad Delong in July 2010 and in a legal analysis blogpost of his own in January 2011, but it was not until July 2011 that the use of the concept as an unorthodox method of resolving the debt-ceiling crisis came to the attention of the financial press and mainstream media blogs.
 At that time, the idea found some support from legal academics such as Yale Law School's Jack Balkin.
 Once the debt ceiling crisis of the summer of 2011 was resolved, attention to the concept faded.

 The concept gained renewed and more mainstream attention by late 2012, as the debt-ceiling limit was being approached again.
 In early January, the economist Paul Krugman endorsed the idea and asserted that opposition to the idea was coming from people unwilling to admit the truth that "money is a social contrivance".
 His endorsement attracted considerable media attention.
 Former Mint director Diehl was widely cited in the media debunking criticisms of the coin and its basis in law.
 Congressman Jerry Nadler endorsed the idea, and it was featured in the international press by January 4, 2013.

-"Beowulf" would later tell Wired magazine that the coin idea came from a December 2009 Wall Street Journal article that talked about how several people were able to generate frequent-flyer miles at no cost by ordering coins from the U.S. Mint with a credit card offering mileage rewards, then depositing the coins at a bank to pay off the credit card debt.
+"Beowulf" would later tell Wired magazine that the coin idea came from a December 2009 Wall Street Journal article that talked about how several people generated frequent-flyer miles at no cost by ordering coins from the U.S. Mint with a credit card offering mileage rewards, then depositing the coins at a bank to pay off the credit card debt.
 He also said that he was inspired by the 2008 book Web of Debt by Ellen Brown, which cited a former Washington official who said the government could order the minting of large coins to pay off the national debt.
 "Beowulf" said the trillion-dollar coin idea is more rightly attributed to a small discussion group than to an individual, adding that the group was "just in it for the lulz" (i.e., for personal amusement).